8th CS Airmen go above the call of duty in Seoul

-KUNSAN AIR BASE, Republic of Korea -- U.S. Air Force Staff Sgt.
-Natanael Garcia, 8th Communications Squadron network system operations supervisor, was recognized for his heroic actions during the 8th CS all-call at Kunsan Air Base, Republic of Korea, Sept.
+Yi, Jong-jun, right, Seoul Fire Department duty director, reads a letter of appreciation to U.S. Air Force Staff Sgt.
+Natanael Garcia, left, 8th Communications Squadron network system operations supervisor, during an 8th CS all call at Kunsan Air Base, Republic of Korea, Sept.
 27, 2024.

-On Sept.
-15, Garcia, U.S. Air Force Staff Sgt.
-Davin Marcotte, and a friend were walking to a bus stop in Seoul when they were alerted that a fire was occurring in an apartment building close by.
-Garcia identified that an AC unit on the first floor had caught fire, quickly located two fire extinguishers and attempted to put out the fire.

-After using both fire extinguishers, Garcia helped Marcotte evacuate tenants of the building.
-Both encountered heavy smoke on all floors, resulting in needing medical attention afterwards.
+Garcia was one of two Airmen who assisted in putting out a building fire and evacuating the tenants in Seoul on Sept.
+15. (U.S. Air Force photo by Staff Sgt.
+Nicholas Ross)

 |Date Taken: